geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

 ### Local-first, caching, and disconnected operation

 We intend to have a "local-first" approach to data.
 In other words, there will be a local cache of relevant collections on each user's device, so that Firebase queries will be minimized.
 I am not sure yet whether the local cache will be automatically synced in the background with the global store, or whether we will need to implement a "pull down to refresh" mode.
-I think either approach would be OK for the purposes of the beta release.
+I think either approach would be OK for the purposes of the 1.0 release.

 On the other hand, our approach to IDs makes completely disconnected operation problematic.
 Actually, it goes beyond that: imagine two gardeners working in the same garden in disconnected mode.
 The opportunities for problematic data entry are present even if we moved to more traditional forms of document IDs.

-For that reason, at least for the beta release, we will require an internet connection in order to make the app fully functional.
+For that reason, at least for the 1.0 release, we will require an internet connection in order to make the app fully functional.
 It should be straightforward to allow the app to work based on the locally cached data when disconnected, but when that occurs, provide some indication that certain operations will not be available until an internet connection is re-established.